lczech/placement-methods-paper/software/README.md

 Overview
 -------------------------

-Here we list links and reference to the external software used in our analyses.
+Here we list links and references to the external software used in our analyses.

 cutadapt
 -------------------------